-But take heed: The courts can and often do enforce them when a tenant is breaking a lease.
-On recent lease guaranty case, 4 USS LLC v.
-DSW, was weighed by the New York Appellate Division, First Department.
+But take heed: The courts can and often enforce them when a tenant breaks a lease.
+A recent lease guaranty case, 4 USS LLC v.
+DSW was weighed by the New York Appellate Division, First Department.

-A personal guaranty is when a small business or retail store owner guarantees payment on a commercial lease in the event the company doesn’t pay.
+A personal guaranty is when a small business or retail store owner guarantees payment on a commercial lease if the company doesn’t pay.
 Because it’s unsecured, it’s not tied to any specific asset, but the landlord generally has no obligation to first seek repayment from the company before going after the guarantor’s assets.

 One of our goals will be to ensure the personal guaranty does not contain any clause or provision indicating that in the event of an assignment of the lease (for example, the sale of the business and “transfer” of the retail lease) that you are still stuck with the guaranty.
 You don’t want to be responsible for the default of an assignee or new tenant.

 In the 4 USS case, the appellate panel reversed a summary judgment in favor of the shoe retailer, ultimately remanding the case for trial.
 The landlord is seeking the enforcement of a $100 million guarantee against a shoe retailer.

 According to court records, a subsidiary of the shoe company guaranteed the lease in question because a department store affiliate was the original tenant and filed for bankruptcy.
 A bankruptcy court in Delaware authorized the department store affiliate to assume the lease and assign it to a second department store company, which would succeed the first department store as a tenant.
 The landlord and the second department store agreed to enact a lease modification.

 However, the second department store defaulted.
 As a result, the landlord went after the parent company of the first department store to pay all money due under the lease.
 At the time, the landlord alleged the shoe retailer was liable because the shoe retailer had merged with the first department store’s parent company.